oversightstudio/payload-plugins/packages/mux-video/README.md

 ![muxVideoPreview](/gifs/mux-preview.gif)

 ## Payload Setup
-There are two possible setups for this plugin: The public setup, andthe signed URLs setup.
+There are two possible setups for this plugin: The public setup, and the signed URLs setup.
 The main difference between the two is that the signed URLs setup requires setting up a little extra configuration, but that's about it.

+To get started, you’ll need to generate your MUX tokens and secrets from the MUX Dashboard.
+When configuring the webhook, set the URL to the automatically generated API endpoint provided by this plugin at `/api/mux/webhook`.

 ### Public Setup
 ```tsx